-Note: Products which may be considered to be medical devices in some jurisdictions but not in others include:
+NOTE 1: Products which may be considered to be medical devices in some jurisdictions but not in others include:

-- disinfection substances, - aids for persons with disabilities, - devices incorporating animal and/or human tissues, - devices for in-vitro fertilization or assisted reproduction technologies.
+- disinfection substances, - · aids for persons with disabilities, - devices incorporating animal and/or human tissues, - devices for in-vitro fertilization or assisted reproduction technologies.

-(GHTF/SG1/N71:2012)
+(Modified from GHTF/SG1/N71:2012)

-Note 1: For clarification purposes, in certain regulatory jurisdictions, devices for cosmetic/aesthetic purposes are also considered medical devices.
+NOTE 2: For clarification purposes, in certain regulatory jurisdictions, devices for cosmetic/aesthetic purposes are also considered medical devices.